Multiple Sclerosis (MS)

 Treatment of Multiple Sclerosis

-• Measures to control symptoms
+• Rehabilitative care and measures to control symptoms

 No treatment for multiple sclerosis is uniformly effective.

 • Interferon-beta injections reduce the frequency of relapses and may help delay disability.
+They can cause a flu-like syndrome with muscles aches, a low white blood cell count and abnormal liver tests.

 Other treatments

-Plasma exchange is recommended by some experts for severe relapses not controlled by corticosteroids.
+Plasma exchange is recommended by some experts for severe relapses not controlled by steroids.
 However, the benefits of plasma exchange have not been established.
 For this treatment, blood is withdrawn, abnormal antibodies are removed from it, and the blood is returned to the person.

-Stem cell transplantation, done at centers that specialize in stem cell transplantation, may be somewhat useful for severe, difficult-to-treat disease.
+Stem cell transplantation, done at centers that specialize in stem cell transplantation, may be useful for severe, difficult-to-treat disease.

+Rehabilitation specialists such as physical, occupational, and speech therapists may be contacted to address specific disabilities.
 Other medications can be used to relieve or control specific symptoms of multiple sclerosis:

 • Constipation: Stool softeners or laxatives taken regularly